How to write a thriller novel? Read the article to have the process at your fingertips.

 You also need to continue making your readers care about your character and what happens to them.
 This can be done by placing them in impossible situations.
 When your reader can’t tell whether or not your character will be getting out alive, this increases the stakes and the anticipation.

 Within these challenges and difficulties, you’ll find your midpoint.
 In a thriller, this is usually either a false high or a false low.
-Your protagonist either appears to win/make significant progress, or fail completely.
+Your protagonist either appears to win/make significant progress or fail.

 Either way, it ends up turning around.
 This event or series of events will give them some more insight into what the antagonist wants and why.
 This helps push them from a reactive state into a more proactive one.